Small BusinessMarch 19, 202624 min read

 How much does document automation software cost?

 Document automation software for small businesses typically ranges from $0 for basic tools to $200–$500/month for full-featured platforms with AI extraction and integrations.
 Entry-level no-code tools (Zapier, Make) start at $20–$50/month but require significant manual configuration and lack built-in document intelligence.
-Mid-range platforms with AI extraction run $99–$299/month for most small team use cases.
+Mid-range platforms with AI extraction (like DokuBrain) run $99–$299/month for most small team use cases.
+Enterprise IDP solutions start at $1,000+/month and require implementation specialists.
 Most small businesses find the best ROI in the $99–$299/month range, where time savings justify the cost within the first month.

 What is the best document management software for small business?

-The best document management software for small business depends on whether you need storage and retrieval (Google Drive, Dropbox) or actual document workflow automation with extraction and integration.
+The best document management software for small business depends on whether you need storage and retrieval (Google Drive, Dropbox) or actual document workflow automation with extraction and integration (DokuBrain, Docsumo, Rossum).
 For teams that need to extract data from documents and trigger downstream actions — not just store and find files — purpose-built document intelligence platforms outperform general-purpose file storage tools by a wide margin.

 How long does it take to implement document workflow automation?

 Most small businesses can have a first automated workflow running within one to two weeks.
-Simple automations (invoice capture and routing) can go live in a day or two once you have configured extraction fields and connected your accounting software.
-More complex workflows involving multiple document types, approval chains, and integrations typically take four to six weeks.
+Simple automations (invoice capture and routing) can go live in a day or two once you've configured extraction fields and connected your accounting software.
+More complex workflows involving multiple document types, approval chains, and integrations typically take four to six weeks to fully implement.
 The key is to start with one high-volume, high-pain process rather than trying to automate everything at once.

 Ready to try it yourself?